Mixed Media Art | Abstract Paintings & Drawings

 with No Comments

-Since our natural world is built from numerous, complex and diverse elements, I like to emphasize this by creating meaningful art collages with mixed media.
-I also enjoy experimenting with the concept of how combinations of geometry, colors and textures trigger emotions, so that I seek to understand what the mind perceives as beautiful, interesting and satiating.
-By having uneven texture, shine and layers in my artwork, this allows them to appear organic.
-Oftentimes, I peel away a bit of the top layers to reveal the inner materials within the artwork.
+Since our natural world is built from numerous complex and diverse elements, I like to emphasize this by creating meaningful mixed-media art collages.
+I also enjoy experimenting with how combinations of geometry, color, and texture can trigger emotion, so that I seek to understand what the mind perceives as beautiful, interesting and satiating.

-Found objects from streets and trash stimulate my mind to think of how to incorporate them into my art.
-It’s like problem solving.
-I once volunteered and exhibited for a program promoting reuse with a non-profit organization, Building Materials Resource Center (now called Boston Building Resources).
-Its warehouse contained donated or re-purposed materials for home improvement.
+Found objects from streets and trash stimulate my mind to consider how they might be incorporated into my art—it’s a form of problem solving.
+I once volunteered and exhibited with a non-profit organization, Building Materials Resource Center (now called Boston Building Resources), which promoted reuse.
+Its warehouse housed donated and re-purposed materials for home improvement.
 The goal of the program was to inspire others to see trash in fresh ways.
 We used supplies from the organization to create art that celebrated recycling.

-I thought about where each of those discarded items originated from and empathized with them.
-Why were they now garbage?
-While in an Artist-in-Residence program in Amsterdam, I became increasingly fascinated with abandoned scraps on streets.
-I strived to observe things that most other people overlooked.
-These discarded objects pushed me to see in new perspectives.
-When I grew, so did my art, and vice versa.
+I thought about where each discarded item had originated and empathized with them.
+Why had it become garbage?
+While in an Artist-in-Residence program in Amsterdam, I became increasingly fascinated by abandoned scraps on streets.
+I strived to observe what most people overlooked.
+These discarded objects pushed me to see from new perspectives.
+When I grew, so did my art—and vice versa.

 Follow Jenny S.W.
 Lee: